3 dead and several injured in an early-morning shooting outside a Reno casino

 “Tragedies like this are horrific for any community to endure, not just for the victims, the first responders and the people who are there, but for everyone who calls our community home,” Nance said.
 “Violence is not acceptable, especially in our public spaces.
 Everyone has the right to be safe here.”

 There was initially confusion surrounding how many people were injured or possibly killed.
 Northern Nevada District Health Officer Dr. Chad Kingsley told CNN Monday morning that two people were found dead and three were taken to a hospital.
 A law enforcement official who had been briefed on the incident told CNN two people were killed and at least two others were injured.
-Reno police spokesperson Chris Johnson dismissed both tolls as inaccurate.
+Johnson, the Reno police spokesperson, dismissed both tolls as inaccurate.

 Guest shaken by ‘unmistakable gunshots’